 One of the important figures of Christmas in Catalonia is “El Caganer” (literally “The Shitter”), which is nothing more than any figure with its trousers down and pooping.

 El Caganer is present in cribs and in the streets of Catalonia.
 It is believed to be fertilizing the land, a sign of thrive and prosperity.

-Christmas Tradition in Germany, Austria and Switzerland:
+Christmas Traditions in Germany, Austria and Switzerland

 In these countries, Santa has a bad version, the Krampus.
 It comes out on December 5th terrorizing children who did not behave well during the year.